 Scotch & Soda

-The roll neck – and its cousins, such as the funnel neck and mock neck – are positively medieval: the style was originally created as an undergarment for ye olde knights, who needed to protect their necks from chafing chain-mail.
-Jump forward half a millennia and it took Noel Coward to make the look (no, not the chainmail) popular in the 1920s.
+The origins of the roll neck – and its cousins, such as the funnel neck and mock neck – are positively medieval.
+The style was created as an undergarment for ye olde knights, who needed to protect their necks from chafing chainmail.
+Jump forward half a millennia, and it took English playwright Noel Coward to make the look popular in the 1920s.
 However you wear yours, it’s an eminently wintery one, effectively having a built-in scarf.
 Arguably the roll neck does its best work when dressed up with a suit – liberating men from the need for a shirt and tie – but a casual pairing with chinos is not one to be overlooked either.

 Breton Stripe Knit